Interracial marriage: East Asia

-Notable African-Japanese include American author and playwright Velina Hasu Houston who was born in territorial waters off the coast of Japan to a native-born Japanese mother of partial Japanese ancestry and an African-American father.
-Popular American-born enka singer Jero was born into a multi-generational African-Japanese-American family and immigrated back to the birth country of his grandmother.
-He has become one of the most famous Black/African descendants in the country.
-There is also native-born wrestler Aja Kong, former professional basketball player Michael Takahashi and pop/R&B singer Thelma Aoyama who were all born to Japanese mothers and African-American fathers.
-Current Los Angeles Lakers forward Rui Hachimura was born to a Japanese mother and Beninese father.
-Sprinter Asuka Cambridge was born to a Japanese mother and a Jamaican father.

-Other notable African descendants in Japanese media include singer Crystal Kay and beauty queen Ariana Miyamoto.

 Korea

 There were 15,341 international marriages between Koreans and non-Koreans in 2020.
 Since 2005, the number of international marriages in Korea has been on the decline.
 About 7% of couples who married in 2020 were international couples.

 Since the 1960s, young women had an incentive to move from countryside to the city due to the desire of chasing a better life.
 Hence, there are only young men remaining in their hometown to look after their farm and keep the agriculture industry going.
 About one third of South Korean men in rural areas married women from abroad, according to Korea National Statistics Office data published in 2006.
 Marriages between South Korean men and foreign women are often arranged by marriage brokers or international religious groups.

 Interracial marriage in Korea dates back to at least the Three Kingdoms period.
-Records about the period, in particular the section in the Samguk Yusa about the Gaya kingdom (it was absorbed by the kingdom of Silla later), indicate that in 48 AD, King Kim Suro of Gaya (the progenitor of the Gimhae Kim clan) took a princess (Heo Hwang-ok) from the "Ayuta nation" as his bride and queen.
-"Ayuta" is the Korean name for the city of Ayodhya in India.
+Records about the period, in particular the section in the Samguk Yusa about the Gaya kingdom (it was absorbed by the kingdom of Silla later), indicate that in 48 AD, King Kim Suro of Gaya (the progenitor of the Gimhae Kim clan) took a princess (Heo Hwang-ok) from the Ayuta nation as his bride and queen.
+Ayuta is the Korean name for the city of Ayodhya in India.
 Two major Korean clans today claim descent from this union.

 Somewhat later, during the arrival of Muslims in Korea in the Middle Ages, a number of Arab, Persian and Turkic navigators and traders settled in Korea.
 They took local Korean wives and established several Muslim villages.
 Some assimilation into Buddhism and Shamanism eventually took place, owing to Korea's geographical isolation from the Muslim world.
 At least two or three major Korean clans today claim descent from Muslim families.